gr-blog/gregros.dev/posts/web/03/but-what-is-a-dom-node.post.md

 ---
 The best way to investigate what the browser sees as a DOM node is to use a function that’s supposed to accept one, and pass it various things, and see what happens!

 The classic example is `appendChild`.
 This method accepts a DOM node and inserts it as the child of another node.
-If you pass the method just a regular old object, it will error instead.
+If you pass the method just a regular old object, it errors instead.

 Here is some code to illustrate this: